Live from New Jersey

+Exclaim! noted about the album, "it captures Yorn and his band on a good night in front of an intimate, small-town audience."

 Album information

 The album is a recording of Yorn's performance at the Community Theatre in Morristown, New Jersey.

 When Yorn sings "I was killed in half a day, I hadn't time to regret you, R-E-A-C-T" in the song "Life on a Chain", he is referencing the song "Harborcoat" by R.E.M. from their album Reckoning.
 In "Harborcoat", Michael Stipe sings "There's a splinter in your eye and it reads 'react,' R-E-A-C-T."